Inca road system: Purposes of the road

 Nevertheless, he recognizes that «there was also an undetermined amount of private traffic … about which little is known».
 Some local structures (called ranchillos) exist alongside the road which may allow to infer that also private trade traffic was present.

 The use of the Inca roads, in the colonial period, after the Spanish conquest of Peru was mostly discontinued.
 The Conquistadors used the Inca roads to approach the capital city of Cusco, but they used horses and ox carts, which were not usable on such a road, and soon most of the roads were abandoned.

 Only about 25 percent of this network is still visible today, the rest having been destroyed by wars (conquest, uprising, independence or between nations), the change in the economic model which involved abandoning large areas of territory, and finally the construction of modern infrastructure, during the nineteenth and twentieth centuries, which led to the superposition of new communication channels in the outline of pre-Hispanic roads.

 Transportation

-Transportation was done on foot as in pre-Columbian Americas, the use of wheels for transportation was not known.
-The Inca had two main uses of transportation on the roads: the chasqui (runners) for relaying information (through the quipus) and lightweight valuables throughout the empire and llamas caravans for transporting goods.
+Transportation was done on foot as in pre-Columbian America; the use of wheels for transportation was not known.
+The Inca had two main uses of transportation on the roads: the chasqui (runners) for relaying information (through the quipus) and lightweight valuables throughout the empire, and llamas caravans for transporting goods.